center-for-threat-informed-defense/security-stack-mappings/docs/mapping_methodology.md

 ## Step 2:  Security Control Review
 For each identified security control, consult the available documentation to understand its capabilities.
 Gather the following facts about the security control that will later help in mapping the control to the set of ATT&CK techniques and sub-techniques it is able to mitigate:
 - Category of security function provided by the control:
-    - Prevent:  reduces the likelihood of the occurrence of a cybersecurity event.
+    - Protect:  reduces the likelihood of the occurrence of a cybersecurity event.
     - Detect:   identifies the occurrence of a cybersecurity event.
     - Respond:  reduces or remediates the impact of a cybersecurity event.
 - The resource type(s) protected by the control (e.g. identity, storage, network, etc.).